i509VCB/BulkyShulkies/README.md

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Cursed Shulker Boxes is availible under the MIT License which can be found here: https://mit-license.org/